Robertsdale, Alabama

 Robertsdale is a city in Baldwin County, Alabama, United States, which includes the community of Rosinton.
 At the 2020 census, the population was 6,708.
 It is part of the Daphne-Fairhope-Foley metropolitan area.

 Geography

-Robertsdale is located in southern Baldwin County at 30°33'16.034" North, 87°42'20.038" West (30.554454, -87.705566).
+Robertsdale is located in southern Baldwin County.
 U.S. Route 90 (Old Spanish Trail) passes through the city, leading west 24 mi to Mobile and east 35 mi to Pensacola, Florida.
+There is also I-10 in this city.

 According to the U.S. Census Bureau, the city has a total area of 14.2 km2, of which 0.03 sqkm, or 0.24%, is water.